 England will field eight clubs from the Premiership while France will put up seven from the Top 14 (Montpellier qualify as Challenge Cup champions).
 Ireland, Italy, Scotland and Wales will field the remaining eight clubs, including the top four sides from the United Rugby Championship (formerly the Pro 14).

 Defending champions Toulouse are hot favourites to win a sixth crown but they'll face stiff competition from Leo Cullen's Leinster, currently the second most successful side in European rugby with four Champions Cups to their name.
-La Rochelle and 2019/20 champions Exeter Chiefs are also in with a shot at glory.
-Racing Metro, Bristol, Clermont, Bordeaux and Munster could cause a few upsets, too.
+La Rochelle and 2019/20 champions Exeter are also in with a shot at glory having made it to the Round of 16 knockout stages.

 Who will take home the biggest prize in rugby come 28th May 2022?
 Can Leinster unseat Toulouse?
-Make sure you know to watch a European Rugby Champions Cup live stream from anywhere.
+Make sure you know to watch a European Rugby Champions Cup live stream from where you are.

 European Rugby Champions Cup free live stream